n8design/htwoo/README.md

 ![Be like water][logo]

-## HTWOO-React

-For ReactJS developers, we have an implementation of the htwoo-core library where we have provided a set of components compatible with Versions 16 & 17 of [ReactJS](https://reactjs.org/).

-A complete getting stared guide plus full documentation on all the ReactJS components available can be found on our [StoryBook Documentation](https://lab.n8d.studio/htwoo/htwoo-react/)

 ## HTWOO-Core

 You will find a complete list of assets in the [Style Guide](https://lab.n8d.studio/htwoo/htwoo-core/?p=all).

-## How To Use HTWOO-CORE
+### How To Use HTWOO-CORE

 * [hTWOo usage in 'No framework' web part with SPFx](https://lab.n8d.studio/htwoo/how-to/how-to-spfx-html.html)
 * [hTWOo usage in React web part with SPFx](https://lab.n8d.studio/htwoo/how-to/how-to-spfx-react.html)
 * [hTWOo usage in Angular Elements web part with SPFx](https://lab.n8d.studio/htwoo/how-to/how-to-spfx-angular-elements.html)
 * more to come

-## Why just HTML and CSS
+### Why just HTML and CSS

 In the end it always comes down to HTML/CSS, no matter which framework you use for your development.
 HTML/CSS documented components serve no other longevity than any other framework.
 HTML and CSS can also be easily translated, included, and embedded in any other development framework.

 HTML/CSS UI components can also be more easily optimized, refactored, or visually enhanced.

+## HTWOO-React

+For ReactJS developers, we have an implementation of the htwoo-core library where we have provided a set of components compatible with Versions >=16 of [ReactJS](https://reactjs.org/).

+A complete getting stared guide plus full documentation on all the ReactJS components available can be found on our [StoryBook Documentation](https://lab.n8d.studio/htwoo/htwoo-react/)

 ## Concepts